 PETER HUTCHISON, DIRECTOR/PRODUCER

-He recently produced & directed Requiem for the American Dream: Noam Chomsky and the Principles of Concentration of Wealth and Power – an exploration of wealth inequity in American, grounded in an intimate, long- form interview with Noam Chomsky (Netflix).
-A NY Times Critics Pick and #1 top-selling doc on iTunes, the book version of the film debuted at #6 on the NY Times Bestseller list (Seven Stories Press).
+He directed & produced “Requiem for the American Dream: Noam Chomsky and the Principles of Concentration of Wealth and Power” (Netflix), a NY Times Critics Pick and #1 selling doc on iTunes.
+The book version of the film was a NY Times Bestseller (Seven Stories Press).

 LUCAS SABEAN, DIRECTOR/PRODUCER/EDITOR

-Lucas Sabean is a professional director, producer and editor.
-He directed, produced and edited Devil Put the Coal in the Ground (2021), awarded a 2020 grant by the Rogovy Foundation, directed, produced and edited The Man Card: White Male Identity Politics from Nixon to Trump (2020, The Media Education Foundation), premiered at the 2021 Sedona Film Festival.
-He co-directed and edited Angry White Men: Masculinity in the Age of Trump (2019, Distributed by Grasshopper Films on Apple TV, Itunes, Kanopy and Topic), produced and edited the critically acclaimed film Healing from Hate: Battle for the Soul of a Nation (2020, Journeyman Pictures/Freestyle Digital Media/Submarine Entertainment) which premiered at the 2019 DOCNYC festival and the 2020 Big Sky Documentary Film Festival, a SIMA awards winner.
-Directed, produced and edited “You Throw Like A Girl: The Blindspot of Masculinity” (2020, Distributed by The Media Education Foundation on Kanopy).
-He is also producing and editing “Cure For Hate: A Former White Supremacist Confronts the Legacy of the Holocaust” (2022).
-His other credits include his short film “Relievio” (2000, Slamdance, Telluride, Seattle & Chicago International Film Festivals), associate produced the narrative feature “Roof to Roof" (2001, Sundance Film Festival).
-His film “End of Era” (2003) was part of The Underground Zero film program, screening at more than a dozen International film festivals.
-“The Last Stand” (2008) won best feature film by a local filmmaker at the Backseat Film Festival in Philadelphia.
-Choreographer Paul Taylor has called his experimental films "superb - like poems made visible."
-He has an MFA from Boston University in Film Production.
+He directed, produced & edited the soon-to-be-released Devil Put the Coal in the Ground (Rogovy Foundation grant recipient), directed, produced & edited The Man Card: White Male Identity Politics from Nixon to Trump (2020, The Media Education Foundation, Sedona Film Festival).
+He co-directed & edited Angry White Men: Masculinity in the Age of Trump (2019, Grasshopper Films), produced & edited the critically acclaimed film Healing from Hate: Battle for the Soul of a Nation (2020, Journeyman Pictures/Freestyle Digital Media) which premiered at DOCNYC and was a SIMA award-winner.
+Directed, produced and edited You Throw Like A Girl: The Blindspot of Masculinity (2020, Media Education Foundation/Kanopy).
+He is also producing and editing Cure For Hate: A Former White Supremacist Confronts the Legacy of the Holocaust (2022).